Clicky

 • Pat the bottom round roast dry with paper towels to allow the butter mixture to stick.

 • Place the roast in an oven-safe skillet.
-Combine butter, rosemary and minced garlic.
-Spread the mixture by hand over the roast covering as much as you can.
+Combine butter, rosemary, and minced garlic.
+Spread the mixture by hand over the roast, covering as much as possible.

 • After 1 hour, turn the oven on to 200 degrees Fahrenheit and cook for approximately 1 hour or until the internal temperature of your roast reaches your desired temperature (rare, medium, etc).